AldricLopez/ArduinoQuadcopter/README.md

 - Ebay http://www.ebay.com/itm/10DOF-9-axis-Attitude-Indicator-L3G4200D-ADXL345-HMC5883L-BMP085-Module-Arduino-/400344896529

 - Geetech http://www.geeetech.com/10dof-l3g4200dadxl345hmc5883lbmp085-sensor-stick-breakout-p-545.html

+*Alternative sensors include BMA180 Acc, and ITG3200 Gyro.
+However changes must be made to the main code.

 ##PC Software
 There is also a pc software available to monitor the controller and change PID constants.
 This software is made with Processing and can be found on the Processing folder.